The role of EU agencies in the management and guarding of borders in the EU

 Application (eligibility criteria and application requirements)

-Applicants submit an application package for one of the PhD projects.
-The full application must be submitted by email and in English, by means of the application form, and consist of:
+The application must be submitted by email and in English, and consists of:

 - The application form containing: personal details (including language proficiencies), the LIMES project targeted, and a research proposal and a work plan which responds to the relevant project description (max.
 1.000 words).
 The research proposal must elaborate on the project description as set forth above.
 The PhD candidate is expected to apply methods and theories that include EU law and politics and/or public administration. (cf. template).

 - Annex I: A letter of motivation stating the candidate’s qualifications and reasons for interest in the position.